vinicioslc/gtin-toolkit-dart/README.md

 # gtin-toolkit-dart

- A toolkit for validate GTINS and generate as well.
+A toolkit for validate GTIN's and generate GTIN as well.